 The visual style of the game is refreshingly unique and I decided to go for a cocktail of traditional Japanese scales and instruments, mixed with modern pop production and rhythm elements.

 I feel honoured to have worked with this team and the end product looks and sounds amazing.

-Pokémon Phoenix Rising is a fan-made episodic adventure, with Episode One being released in 2017, on Windows PC and possibly more platforms following.
+Phoenix Rising is a fan-made episodic adventure, (Episode One released in 2018) on Windows PC and possibly more platforms following.
 The game has been in development since about 2010 and has accumulated quite a large fanbase in that time.
 Visit the official Twitter page here.
 The game also has a thriving ‘Let’s Play’ community, with the Beta for Episode One receiving more than 200,000 downloads in the first 2 weeks of release.

-I was appointed as co-composer and sound effect designer in 2016, partnering with my frequent collaborator and good friend, David Robinson.
+I was appointed as co-composer and sound designer in 2016, partnering with my frequent collaborator and good friend, David Robinson.
 Working on Phoenix Rising was great fun, we wanted to inject our own flavour into the tracks, however we were obviously required to write in a similar style to the existing Pokémon games - this came very naturally to us as we both were fans of the games growing up.